Ratmir Timashev

 Ratmir Vilyevich Timashev (Ратмир Вильевич Тимашев; born 26 June 1966) is a Russian-born, American IT entrepreneur, and founder and former CEO of Veeam Software.

 Following the sale of Veeam to Insight Partners, Timashev launched Object First, an S3-compatible object storage startup in 2022.

 He was listed in The Top 25 Innovators of the Year by CRN Magazine in 2015 and won a Silver Stevie Award for Executive of the Year — Computer Services.
 Timashev is based in Connecticut.
 In January 2024, he renounced his Russian citizenship.

 Early life and education

 Ratmir Timashev was born in Ufa, Russian SFSR, in 1966.

 He is a 1990 graduate of the Moscow Institute of Physics and Technology.
+Ratmir is of Tatar descent.

 Timashev immigrated to the United States in 1992 to attend the chemical physics program at Ohio State University, graduating with a master's degree in chemical physics in 1996.
 At OSU he worked under the supervision of Dr. Terry Miller, Ohio Eminent Scholar Professor Emeritus, and Dr. George McBane.